Election officials worried by threats and protesters

 Arizona Secretary of State Katie Hobbs, speaking on CNN, said her main concern was staff safety but that sheriff's deputies were providing protection.
 She said the protesters were “causing delay and disruption and preventing those employees from doing their job”

-The protest came as observers from both major political parties were inside the election center as ballots were processed and counted, and the procedure was live-streamed online at all times.
+In Las Vegas, about 100 backers of the president chanted as they stood along the road in front of the election offices.

-In Detroit, a few dozen Trump supporters gathered outside the city’s convention center Thursday morning as election workers counted absentee ballots inside.
-The protesters held signs that read, “Stop the steal” and “Stop the cheat.”
+Meanwhile, Facebook banned a large group called “Stop the Steal” that Trump supporters were using to organize protests against the vote count.
+Some members had called for violence, while many falsely claimed Democrats are stealing the election.
+The group had amassed more than 350,000 members before Facebook took it down.

-AP reporters Gillian Flaccus in Portland, Terry Tang in Phoenix, Claire Galofaro in Detroit, Sudhin Thanawala in Atlanta and Amy Forliti in Minneapolis contributed to this report.
+AP reporters Gillian Flaccus in Portland, Terry Tang in Phoenix, Mike Householder in Detroit, Sudhin Thanawala in Atlanta and Amy Forliti in Minneapolis contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.